 Finally Some Advice I Can Use

 Reception for the book has been positive, with many Americans finding helpful tips in its pages.
-“The people that wrote this are the richest and smartest people in the world, so I’m definitely going to put these tips into practice,” said Rich Bolanges, of New Orleans.
+“The people who wrote this are the richest and smartest in the world, so I’m definitely going to put these tips into practice,” said Rich Bolanges, of New Orleans.
 “I have not been maximizing my dumpster diving.
 And I really never considered cooking meth or prostitution either, but I guess if that’s how billionaires think, then I’m willing to give it a shot.”

 Richard Sallingher, a street performance artist, took away a lot of helpful instruction.
 “I found this book very informative.
-Typically I don’t have to run from the police, but the next time I do, I’m going to use the self-affirmation suggested by the book “I can run faster than cops” to boost my speed.”
+Typically I don’t have to run from the police, but the next time I do, I’m going to use the self-affirmation suggested by the book “I can run faster than these cops” to boost my speed.”

 An Instant Classic

 Copies of the book have been shared at dinner parties and social events in New York, London, and Paris, where dinner guests frequently quote entire paragraphs to the howls and screams of their fellow diners.
 Gold leaf was added to the second edition printing, and it remains a featured volume in personal libraries of billionaires around the globe.

 According to someone present for the original idea on Mr. Helmslicker’s yacht, “this is the single funniest thing we’ve ever done.
 I don’t think we’ll ever have a laugh as good as this one.
 We laughed for a week – across the Atlantic all the way to the Seychelles.
 My stomach still hurts.
 Guide To Being Poor.
 Great stuff.”